Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Method

 \subsubsection{Truncation}

 The mapping between the full system and the partitioned system is so far formulated without considering the truncation.
-In its current form, we cannot transfer the method to a computer because the sums contain infinitely many terms.
-We have to consider a finite dimensional approximation of the Hilbert spaces.
+In order to be able to implement the method with a finite amount of computer memory, we have to consider a finite dimensional approximation of the Hilbert spaces.
 In HT, it is often important to choose the most suitable truncation scheme for the problem.
 In our case, we have to introduce three truncations: of $\mathcal{H}$, $\mathcal{H}_{L}$ and $\mathcal{H}_{R}$.
 For convenience, we choose the cutoffs such that the Bogoliubov transformation~\eqref{eq:bgbtrafo} becomes a square matrix.
 This leads to the restriction $s_F=s_L+s_R$, where $s_F$, $s_L$ and $s_R$ are the number of momentum modes kept in the full system, the left and the right partition, respectively.
 We truncate all Hilbert spaces, $\mathcal{H}$, $\mathcal{H}_{L}$ and $\mathcal{H}_{R}$ with an energy cutoff such that the cutoff energy is equal to the energy of the single excitation of the largest momentum mode kept, $s_F$, $s_L$ and $s_R$ respectively.
+For a free massless boson Hamiltonian, the energy of the state $\ket{\vec{n}_F}$ defined in eq.~\eqref{eq:state_full} above the ground state is $\epsilon(\vec{n}_F)-\epsilon(0)=\frac{\pi}{L} \sum_{k=1}^{\infty}kn_k$.
+Similarly for the states in the split Hilbert spaces~\eqref{eq:state_split}, where $L$ is replaced by $\ell$ and $L-\ell$, respectively.

-The symplectic structure~\eqref{eq:bgb_restriction} is fulfilled exactly without a cut-off.
+In infinite dimensional Hilbert spaces, before the truncation, the symplectic structure~\eqref{eq:bgb_restriction} is fulfilled exactly.
 By introducing the cut-off this property can be compromised.
 We use the preservation of the symplectic structure as a guiding principle to select a cut-off scheme.